DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/05_distribution_platforms.md

 Social reading, a combination of social networking and reading ebooks, is a relatively new phenomenon with much potential for future developments.
 A detailed discussion of the topic would lead us beyond the scope of this Toolkit; however, publishers working on electronic publications are advised to keep an eye on developments in social reading.

-Examples of social reading platforms:
+Examples of social reading platforms:<br/>
 - *Goodreads* - 'Goodreads is the world's largest site for readers and book recommendations.
 Our mission is to help people find and share books they love.
 Goodreads launched in January 2007.'
 - *Social Book* - 'Social Book, created by the Institute for the Future of the Book, is a social reading platform that allows readers to add their own commentary to texts, share these ideas with others, follow others' comments, and create communities of interactive readers/writers.'
 - *Wattpad* - 'Wattpad stories are free.
 Whether you're online or off, use the devices you already own to carry an entire library wherever you go [...]
 Join the conversation about the stories you read: message the writer and interact with other people who love the story as much as you.'